eclipse-thingweb/node-wot/packages/binding-opcua/README.md

 ### opc:DataType

 Among all the possible OPC UA Datatypes, at the moment all the ones supported by (node-wot)[https://github.com/node-opcua/node-opcua/blob/master/packages/node-opcua-variant/source/DataType_enum.ts] can be used.
-The binding needs to read the Dataschema in order to take the proper OPC UA Datatype and adjust the OPC UA request accordingly.
-For this reason, in order to make this work and for reading the Schema from inside the Binding, the `protocol.interface.ts` in the `thingweb.node-wot/packages/core` directory should be enhanced in order to pass the Affordance Schema to the Binding.
+The binding uses a new custom ContentSerdes in order to handle the proper OPC UA Datatype and adjust the OPC UA request accordingly.
+Please note that this binding does not directly handle OPC UA raw bytes but instead an intermediate format to be passed to another NodeJS library ([node-opcua](https://github.com/node-opcua)) that is in charge of making the raw conversion.
+In this sense, the new ContentSerdes strongly depends on the Nodejs library used behind.

 ## Additional tools